EmK530/BloxDump/README.md

 If you want more details on BloxDump activity, download the debug zip file.<br>

 * Make sure you extract the program into an empty folder, it will create extra folders for dumping.<br>
-You also have to extract `PVRTexToolCLI.exe` because it is used for converting 3D textures.<br>
+You also have to extract `PVRTexToolCLI.exe` and `ffmpeg.exe` as they are necessary for conversion.

 * After that just open `BloxDump.exe` and you should be good to go!<br>

-BloxDump will dump anything downloaded from previous Roblox sessions or you can choose to clear your cache to prevent this.<br>
+When starting you will be prompted if you want to use multithreading, this uses more CPU but dumps assets faster.<br>
-Any new cache files that pop up will be dumped so you can simply play a Roblox game and it will dump anything downloaded.
+To avoid dumping assets from previous sessions, you have the option to clear your cache.
+Any new cache files will be dumped in real-time.

 ## Support
 List of everything BloxDump can currently dump:<br>